AliSayyah/django-urlconfchecks/README.md

 * TODO
     - Fine-grained methods for silencing checks.
-    - Should only warn for each unhandled Converter once
+    - Should only warn for each unhandled Converter once.
-    - Regex patterns perhaps? (only RoutePattern supported at the moment)
+    - Regex patterns perhaps? (only RoutePattern supported at the moment).
+    - Explore usage of the package as a pre-commit hook or mypy plugin (or maybe both).

 ## Credits